terascope/teraslice/docs/packages/data-access-plugin/overview.md

 To manage the data access models a user is given one of the following permission types:

 - `USER`:
-    - List the users for its client, it cannot see the `api_token` on any user except itself.
+    - List the users for its client, but it cannot see anything about the users.
     - Update the its own user record.
     - A user cannot delete its own record
     - List the role and the spaces, views, and data types its role has access to, except it cannot see any fields that may contain connection info, or fields.